 Alternative for MAC users: Mac users can download "Flip4Mac" which allows them to play back the uploaded videos which are in a "Windows media".
 The player is free and can be downloaded here.

-How do we communicate? - Refereed Proceedings, 8th Biennial Academic Language and Learning Conference, 29-30 November, Journal of Academic Language and Learning, David Rowland and Jennie Lynch (Eds)
+The 8th Biennial Conference of the Association for Academic Language and Learning, How do we communicate? - Refereed Proceedings, 29-30 November, Journal of Academic Language and Learning, David Rowland and Jennie Lynch (Eds)

-"In the future..."
-6th [Biennial] National Conference 2003, Language and Academic Skills in Higher Education, Flinders University, 24-25 November.
+The 6th Biennial Conference, "In the future...", Language and Academic Skills in Higher Education, Flinders University, 24-25 November.
 Kate Deller-Evans and Peter Zeegers (Eds).

 Addenda: Should have been included in the printed version of the Refereed Proceedings.

 Challenges of graduate attributes movement: Kate Chanock, La Trobe University.

 Email and the changing nature of the relationship and dialogue between staff and students.
 Robyn Thomas,